 All of these issues may cause distress to the person concerned and to their partner if they have one.
-Or indeed hamper attempts at forming long term intimate relationships.
+Or indeed hamper attempts at forming long-term intimate relationships.
 Therapy can help explore and understand how the issues affect you and perhaps why you feel this way.
-Discovering more and gaining insight are fundamental parts of therapy and you can work with your therapist to express this aspect of your sexuality and what you can access to help your transition in the case of Gender Dysphoria or live a healthy sexual life as a transsexual, gay or bisexual person.
+Discovering more and gaining insight are fundamental parts of therapy and you can work with your therapist to express this aspect of your sexuality and what you can access to help your transition in the case of Gender Dysphoria or live a healthy sex life as a transsexual, gay or bisexual person.

-It is sometimes within the safe environment of the therapy room that relationship problems resulting from one of these issues comes to light.
+It is sometimes within the safe environment of the therapy room that relationship problems resulting from one of these issues come to light.
 Many will have hidden their true sexuality for fear of what others or their partner will think of them and more, for those that have disclosed their preferences, find the relationship struggles with acceptance or judgement.
-Therapy is a safe place which is non judgemental, confidential and complies with strict ethical codes to give the client the best possible outcome.
+Therapy is a safe place which is non-judgemental, confidential and complies with strict ethical codes to give the client the best possible outcome.
 We work with your goals to ensure all the work we do with you is relevant, proactive and timely.